duyet/blog/content/posts/2020/2020-06-21-docker-hub-bug.md

 fbCommentUrl: none
 ---

-To scheduling a Python script or Python function in Airflow, we use `PythonOperator`.
+To schedule a Python script or Python function in Airflow, we use `PythonOperator`.

 ```python
 from airflow import DAG